AGING AND LONG-TERM SUPPORT ADMINISTRATION

 Inquiry process for skilled nursing facility staff

-The Nurse Aide Registry inquiry process enables skilled nursing facility human resource (HR) staff to check the Registry status of each prospective NAC employee during the hiring process.
+The Nurse Aide Registry inquiry process enables skilled nursing facilities to check the Registry status of each prospective NAC employee during the hiring process.
 This check fulfills a Federal regulation [42 CFR 483.75 (e) (5)] that says that nursing facilities must inquire of the Nurse Aide Registry before employing any NAC.

 Screening for persons with State substantiated findings of abuse, neglect or misappropriation of property